kyoung/trek/PMO.md

     - [http://www.johannes-raida.de/tutorials/three.js/tutorial04/tutorial04.htm]
       + This shows how to build a vertex color.
 Use this in combinaiton with a icosphere and a goland tool to map out a vertex from a bitmap
       + http://12devsofxmas.co.uk/2012/01/webgl-and-three-js/
+  - It would be nice to be able to put the system star on screen
+  - It would be nice to be able to scan the star: We'd need a basic mesh for it, but that seems pretty simple
 - Internal Personnel
   - What happens when you over assign repair teams?
   - Intruders